 At the end of the assessment process, a security risk assessment report will be compiled to document all the risk findings.
 Any unauthorised access to such information, especially before rectification, may pose immediate threats to the B/D concerned.
-Hence, it is crucial that the assessment team enforces proper protection on the security risk assessment report during and after the documentation process.
+Hence, it is crucial that the assessment team enforces proper protection on the interim and final security risk findings and assessment report during and after the documentation process.
 Senior management should also be reminded to treat the security risk assessment report in strict confidence.
-Lastly, the assessment team should also return all requested data or documents to the B/D concerned.
+Lastly, the assessment team should also return all requested data or documents to the B/D concerned, and B/D should revoke temporary access rights assigned to the auditors upon completion